vxt0003/project/proposal.md

 Minimal Viable Outcome:
 - The flying controls from the tutorial implimented along with original graphics.
+This wouls still allow some sort of user experience with input control.

 ## Milestones